Jordy281/Web-Centric/README.md

 # Web-Centric
-Here is files for Web-Centric
+Here are some of the projects I had to do for Web-Centric Computing course.